Concubinage

 In China, until the 20th century, concubinage was a formal and institutionalized practice that upheld concubines' rights and obligations.
 A concubine could be freeborn or of slave origin, and her experience could vary tremendously according to her master's whim.
 During the Mongol conquests, both foreign royals and captured women were taken as concubines.
 Concubinage was also common in Meiji Japan as a status symbol.

 Ancient Near Eastern societies used concubinage for reproduction.
 The practice of a barren wife giving her husband a slave as a concubine is recorded in the Code of Hammurabi.
 The children of such relationships would be regarded as legitimate.
-Such concubinage was also widely practiced in the premodern Muslim world, and many of the rulers of the Abbasid Caliphate and the Ottoman Empire were born out of such relationships.
+Such concubinage was also widely practiced in the Muslim world until the abolition of slavery in the mid 20th century, and many rulers of the Abbasid Caliphate and the Ottoman Empire were born of such relationships.
 Throughout Africa, from Egypt to South Africa, slave concubinage resulted in racially mixed populations.
 The practice declined as a result of the abolition of slavery.

-In ancient Rome, the practice of concubinatus was a monogamous relationship that was an alternative to marriage, usually because of the woman's lesser social status.
+In ancient Rome, the practice of concubinatus was a monogamous relationship that served as an alternative to marriage, often because of the woman's lower social status.
 Widowed or divorced men often took a concubina, the Latin term from which the English "concubine" is derived, rather than remarrying, so as to avoid complications of inheritance.
-After the Christianization of the Roman Empire, Christian emperors improved the status of the concubine by granting concubines and their children the sorts of property and inheritance rights usually reserved for wives.
+After the Christianization of the Roman Empire, Christian emperors improved the status of concubines by granting them and their children the sorts of property and inheritance rights usually reserved for wives.

-In European colonies and American slave plantations, single and married men entered into long-term sexual relationships with local women.
+In European colonies and American slave plantations, single and married men entered into long-term sexual relationships with local and enslaved women.
 In the Dutch East Indies, concubinage between Dutch men and local women created the mixed-race Eurasian Indo community.
 In India, Anglo-Indians were a result of marriages and concubinage between European men and Indian women.

 In the Judeo-Christian-Islamic world, the term concubine has almost exclusively been applied to women, although a cohabiting male may also be called a concubine.
 In the 21st century, concubinage is used in some Western countries as a gender-neutral legal term to refer to cohabitation (including cohabitation between same-sex partners).